NCBI-Codeathons/amr-2024-team-deng/README.md

 Heid, Esther, et al. "Chemprop: a machine learning package for chemical property prediction."
 Journal of Chemical Information and Modeling 64.1 (2023): 9-17.

 ## Future Work
+- Expand the model to predict resistance for a wider range of bacteria and antibiotics.
+- Incorporate additional molecular descriptors and bacterial genomic features to improve prediction accuracy.
+- Develop a web interface for easy access to the AMR prediction tool.

 ## NCBI Codeathon Disclaimer

 This software was created as part of an NCBI codeathon, a hackathon-style event focused on rapid innovation.
 While we encourage you to explore and adapt this code, please be aware that NCBI does not provide ongoing support for it.